TheAnonymous/TheAnonymous.github.io/learn_programming.md

 ## Resources to learn programming.

-Here are some resources to learn proramming I will add stuff when I find more.
+Here are some resources to learn programing I will add stuff when I find more.
 So I would suggest to learn Ruby as a first language since you get much done without to much effort.
 Also stuff like "Pointers" and "Memory Managment" doesnt have to bother you.
 With time its useful to learn such stuff and I would definitly suggest to learn also other languages, but Ruby has a low learning curve which is nice for a good start.
 So here are the resources to make you a battle plan.
 This is not a "how to" but a few hints to where to look at.
 Read the stuff yourself as the internet is full of good Youtube-Video-Tutorials, How to's and tutorials.